 - Do not confront taggers

-If you have any questions regarding the project, contact the Sr. Public Works Specialist at (619) 397-6037, Monday through Friday between 7:00 AM and 3:30 PM.
-The Sr. Public Works Specialist will explain the details and answer any questions.
+If you have any questions regarding the project, contact the Public Works Supervisor at (619) 397-6037, Monday through Friday between 7:00 AM and 3:30 PM.
+They will explain the details and answer any questions.

 Application | Download Application

-Art On A Box Project requires an application, which will be processed by the Sr. Public Works Specialist.
+The Art On A Box Project requires an application, which will be processed by the Public Works Supervisor in this section.
 If your group would like to participate in the Art On A Box Project, simply fill out and sign the attached application and mail it in.
 No application fee is required, but the applicant is required to accept several conditions, including a liability/waiver agreement.